ashrarxthi/battleship/README.md

 **How it was fixed:**
 Added `setInitialTabindex()` to the `resetGame()` sequence immediately after `attachBoardListeners()`, mirroring the original initialization order.

-**Verified:** Playwright test confirmed `tabindex="0"` on cell A1 of both boards after reset, with arrow key navigation working correctly. ✓
+**Verified:** Playwright confirmed `tabindex="0"` on cell A1 of both boards after reset, with arrow key navigation working correctly. ✓

 ---

 ### Why these bugs weren't caught during manual testing

-Both are timing and reset-path bugs — they only appear under specific sequences that don't happen in normal gameplay.
-The timer bug requires winning within 800ms of an AI turn and immediately clicking Play Again.
-The tabindex bug requires completing a full game and using keyboard navigation in the second game.
-Neither appears in a standard playthrough.
+All three are timing and reset-path bugs — they only appear under specific sequences that don't occur in normal gameplay.
+The timer bugs require winning within milliseconds of an AI turn and immediately clicking Play Again.
+The tabindex bug requires completing a full game and switching to keyboard navigation in the second game.
+None appear in a standard playthrough.
 Static analysis caught what manual testing couldn't.

 ---